qcuincy/early-gesture-recognition/README.md

 - `-dp, --data_path`: Default path to store gesture sequences.
 (Default: current working directory)
 - `-td, --top_dirs`: Top number of directions to consider when determining the moving direction over the sliding window.
 (Default: 3)
 - `-ws, --window_size`: Size of the sliding window for calculating the moving direction.
 (Default: 16)
-- `-str, --stationary_threshold_ratio`: Stationary threshold to determine if the hand is moving or stationary.
+- `-str, --stationary_threshold`: Stationary threshold to determine if the hand is moving or stationary.
 (Default: 1.5)
 - `-sl, --similarity_lookback`: How many frames to look back to when calculating the similarity between the current frame and the chosen frame.
 (Default: 2)
 - `-st, --similarity_threshold`: Similarity threshold to determine if the current frame is similar to the chosen frame.
 (Default: 0.9)
 - `-seq, --sequence_length`: The length of the sequence to decide the Transformer model.
 (Default: 32)